 Brick Mould Window Casing

 The brick mould (also spelled “brick mold”) window casing is a standard 1-1/4 inch thick by 2 inch wide profile.
-New brick moulding is widely available at lumber and home improvement stores.
+New brick moulding is widely available at home improvement stores.

 This is the new section of 1-1/4″ x 2″ primed finger jointed pine, fir or similar softwood brick mould casing.